falconsmilie/backendcodechallenge/Q&A.md

 with XDebug.

 ## Please give a detailed answer on your approach to test this project
-To keep within time constraints i decided on purely unit tests for this feature.
-Due to the nature of the application in requesting data from 3rd party sources, and having database access, it was important that this behaviour was isolated via way of mocks.
+Due to time constraints, I focused exclusively on unit testing for this feature.
+Given the application’s reliance on external APIs and database interactions, isolating these dependencies was essential.
+I achieved this using mocks to ensure test determinism and avoid side effects.
+While I considered using Mockery for more expressive mocking, I opted to stay within PHPUnit’s native mocking capabilities to minimize dependency overhead.
+My approach wasn't driven by TDD, but rather by pragmatic unit testing aimed at verifying class-level logic and ensuring behavioural correctness in isolation.

 ## Imagine this mini-project needs microservices with one single database

-Designing a **microservice-based architecture** for our version control integration mini-project, with a **single shared database**, requires careful consideration.
+Designing a **microservice-based architecture** for the version control integration mini-project, with a **single shared database**, requires careful consideration.
 Microservices ideally should be **loosely coupled and independently deployable**, but sharing a database introduces coupling.
 Still, it’s a common transitional setup or simplification in smaller projects.